such-research/RustaCUDA/README.md

  - __High-Level__: Using RustaCUDA should feel familiar and intuitive for Rust programmers.
  - __Easy-to-Use__: RustaCUDA should be well-documented and well-designed enough to help novice GPU programmers get started, while not limiting more experienced folks too much.
- - __Safe__: Many aspects of GPU-accelerated computing are difficult to reconcile with Rust's safety guarantees, but RustaCUDA should provide the safest interface that is reasonably practical.
+ - __Fast__: RustaCUDA should aim to be as fast as possible, where it doesn't conflict with the above goals.
- - __Fast__: RustaCUDA should aim to be as fast as possible, where it doesn't conflict with the other goals.
+ - __Safe__: Many aspects of GPU-accelerated computing are difficult to reconcile with Rust's safety guarantees, but RustaCUDA should provide as safe interface that is reasonably practical without compromising too much on performance.

 RustaCUDA is intended to provide a programmer-friendly library for working with the host-side CUDA Driver API.
 It is not intended to assist in compiling Rust code to CUDA kernels (though see